Types of Packaging Foam: EPS vs. EPE vs. PU vs. EPP

 Expanded Polystyrene (EPS Foam)

 EPS is rigid, lightweight, and cost-effective.
-It offers strong impact resistance and good thermal insulation, making it suitable for electronics, appliances, and cold-chain boxes.
+It offers strong impact resistance and good thermal insulation, making it suitable for appliances, and cold-chain boxes.
 For bulk packaging needs, Yunlun also provides alternatives such as Bubble Bag and Bubble Paper, offering lightweight cushioning with excellent air retention.
-The downside of EPS is that it’s difficult to recycle in many regions.

 -